Key Takeaways

 A person living with gambling disorder may feel like their life revolves around their addiction.
 Left untreated, it can have devastating effects on their finances, relationships, and ability to function in everyday life.
 If you’re concerned about your gambling, know that you’re not alone and help is available.
 Gambling addiction can be effectively treated with the right support.

 At Rula, we’re committed to making specialized mental healthcare more affordable and accessible.
 If you’ve ever struggled to find a provider who takes your insurance or faced a months-long waitlist for an appointment, we invite you to explore an alternative.
-With Rula’s therapist-matching program, you can connect with an in-network provider and meet with them from the comfort of home as early as this week.
+With Rula’s therapist-matching program, you can connect with an in-network provider and meet with them from the comfort of home as soon as tomorrow.

 More From Rula